 In Portimão there is a multiplex cinema locate at the Modelo shopping centre, located half way between the entrance of Portimão and Praia da Rocha.
 Algarve Shopping in Guia, near to Albufeira, is also home to a multiplex cinema which can be found on the first floor of the shopping centre.

-Forum Algarve shopping centre in Faro has more screens, while in the east of the Algarve the Gran Plaza shopping centre in Tavira also has several screens for movies.
+Forum Algarve shopping centre in Faro has more screens, as does the new Mar Shopping centre inbetween Faro and Loule, while in the east of the Algarve the Gran Plaza shopping centre in Tavira also has several screens for movies.

 2. Algarve Casinos